hudson-and-thames/arbitragelab/docs/source/copula_approach/vine_copula_intro.rst

     layer 1, node 1 and node 3 makes a (1,3) node in layer 2.

 For a C-vine, it must be an R-vine at first, but for every layer of the tree there is a center component.
-This structure makes it possible to represend the C-vine structure using an ordered tuple: reading backwards, each number represents the centered component at each level of the tree.
+This structure makes it possible to represent the C-vine structure using an ordered tuple: reading backwards, each number represents the centered component at each level of the tree.

 For a D-vine, each tree is a *path*: there is one road that goes through all the nodes.